Music

 connect with a small group of brass players close to home,

-or a small vocal group doing what a friend called "cocktail sets".
+or a small vocal group doing what an acquaintance calls "cocktail sets".

 Nature